manriif/supabase-edge-functions-kt/README.md

 ### JavaScript

 You can embed local JavaScript sources from a subproject, other subproject or even through a composite build project.

+<details>
+  <summary>Rules</summary><br>

+Working with JavaScript must be done according to a few rules:

-The JavaScript source code must be placed in the `src/<source-set>/js` of the target project.
+- The JavaScript source code must be placed in the `src/<source-set>/js` of the target project.
 There is no restriction regarding the kotlin source-set.
 It can be `commonMain`, `jsMain`, both, or any other source-set that the `jsMain` source-set depends on.
 This gives you complete flexibility on how you structure your modules.

-<details>
-  <summary>JavaScript rules</summary>

-Working with JavaScript must be done according to a few rules:

 - There cannot be the same file (same name and same path relative to the `js` directory) within two different source-sets of the same project (module).